 What the Cities Expect

-- Mesa: Treats generator connections as new electrical work.
-A permit and inspection are required.
+- Mesa: Treats generator connections as new electrical work, with the same code rules as Phoenix and Scottsdale.

 Better Alternatives